JyjyStudio/Kasa-P11/README.md

 2 - Download this project and open the folder

-3 - Install the dependencies with yarn install
+3 - Install the dependencies with `yarn install`

 3 - Runs the app in the development mode via `yarn start` Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-4 - Run the tests with yarn test.
+4 - Run the tests with `yarn test`.
 Results can be viewed on the /coverage/lcov-report/ page.

 5 - To obtain a production version do yarn build :  `yarn run build`